 Separating Fact From Myth

-When it comes to breast cancer, there’s a lot of mistruths.
+When it comes to breast cancer, there are a lot of mistruths.
 Does wearing deodorant or an underwire bra cause breast cancer?
 Could using a cell phone increase your risk of getting the disease?
 If you have a family history of the disease, does that mean you’re sure to be diagnosed, too?
 With all the information swirling online, it can be difficult to tell the difference between what is true and false.

 Misinformation can influence whether or not you get breast cancer screenings or even talk to your doctor about certain symptoms.
 For the good of your health, it's important that we talk about some of the most common myths and the truth about breast cancer.